royerlab/ultrack/docs/source/rest_api.rst

 ========

-The ultrack REST API is a set of HTTP/Websockets endpoints that allow you to track your data from a Ultrack server.
+The ultrack REST API is a set of HTTP/Websockets endpoints that allow you to track your data from an Ultrack server.
 This is what enables the :doc:`Ultrack FIJI plugin <fiji>`.

 The communication between the Ultrack server and the client is mainly done through websockets.
-This allows for a more efficient communication between the server and the client, enabling real time responses.
+Allowing real-time responses for efficient communication between the server and the client.

 All the messages sent through the websocket are JSON messages.
-And there is always an :class:`Experiment <ultrack.api.database.Experiment>` object that is sent encoded within the message.
+And there is always an :class:`Experiment <ultrack.api.database.Experiment>` object encoded and sent within the message.
 This object contains all the information about the experiment that is being run, including the configuration (:class:`MainConfig <ultrack.config.MainConfig>`) of the experiment, the status of the experiment (:class:`ExperimentStatus <ultrack.api.database.ExperimentStatus>`), the experiment ID, and the experiment name.